Fractured Magic: Chapter Twenty-Seven

 “Good morning, sirs,” one of them called back, her smile shy but distinctly interested.
 Annoyance flickered inside Leandros, but he tamped it down and opened the door for Roman before Roman could flirt more.

 Inside, a short foyer led to a tidy lobby decorated with vases of flowers.
-Leandros wiped his feet on the mat on the mat before crossing to the front desk, where an older alfar woman sat.
-Her expression soured when she noticed Roman dripping puddles on her carpet behind him.
-“Can I help you gentlemen?” she asked.
+Leandros wiped his feet on the mat before crossing to the front desk, where an alfar woman with slitted yellow eyes and wrinkles around her mouth sat.
+Her expression soured when she noticed Roman dripping puddles on her carpet, and Leandros saw where the lines had come from.
+“Can I help you gentlemen?”

 “I apologize for my colleague’s state.
 We’re here to speak with a Ms. Theodosia Fairfax.”

 The woman arched a thick eyebrow.
-“This is a ladies-only establishment.
-There are no men permitted past this point after visiting hours.”
+“This is a ladies-only establishment, I’m afraid.
+There are no men permitted past this point before visiting hours.
+You’ll have to come back this afternoon.”

 “Ah,” Leandros said.
 Isobel certainly hadn’t mentioned this.